-\paragraph{Impact of sample size on attack performance.} To obtain the conditional score distribution for a given instance, we sample logits from the approximate posterior.
-In \cref{fig:cifar10_num,fig:cifar100_num}, we analyze the impact of sample size on attack performance.
-This study is conducted on CIFAR-10/100 using two Hessian factorization methods: KFAC and Diagonal.
-As the number of samples increases, the TPR improves due to more accurate estimates.
-Notably, increasing the sample size has minimal impact on inference time, as shown in \cref{fig:inference_time}, since all sampling operations are efficiently executed through parallelized matrix computations. \paragraph{Sensitive to Hessian factorization.} In general, the direct calculation of the Hessian matrix defined in \cref{hessian} is infeasible, as it scales quadratically with the number of network parameters.
+\paragraph{Impact of sample size on attack performance.} We obtain the conditional score distribution for a given instance by sampling logits from the approximate posterior.
+In \cref{fig:cifar10_num,fig:cifar100_num}, we analyze the impact of sample size on attack performance on CIFAR-10/100 using two Hessian factorization methods: KFAC and Diagonal.
+The results demonstrate that increasing the sample size improves TPR, consistent with our theoretical analysis in \Cref{sec:bayesian_sampling_variance}. \Cref{fig:inference_time} reports the inference time of our method, including the cost of Hessian construction, weight sampling, and p-value computation.
+Notably, inference time is insensitive to the sample size, as shown in \cref{fig:inference_time}, because all sampling operations are efficiently parallelized matrix computations.

+\mypara{Sensitivity to Hessian factorization. } In general, directly computing the Hessian matrix $\Sigma$ in \cref{eq:la} is infeasible due to its quadratic scaling with the number of parameters.
 Therefore, factorization methods are commonly adopted to efficiently estimate the Hessian.
-In particular, we consider two simplest method: Diagonal \cite{lecun1989optimal,denker1990transforming} and KFAC factorizations \cite{DBLP:journals/neco/Heskes00, icmlMartensG15}.
+In particular, we consider two simple methods: Diagonal \cite{lecun1989optimal,denker1990transforming} and KFAC factorizations \cite{DBLP:journals/neco/Heskes00, icmlMartensG15}.
 As shown in \cref{fig:cifar10_num,fig:cifar100_num}, the two factorization methods exhibit no significant difference in attack results, indicating that even with the lightweight Hessian approximation method, \abbr\ can achieve powerful attack results.
-More details about four components in \abbr \ are presented in \cref{appen:la}.
+More details about the four components in \abbr \ are presented in \cref{appen:la}.